Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > Tattered and faded drapes cover the windows of this circular room, and empty torch sconces line the walls.
 Broken bunk beds and armor stands are strewn on the floor.
 ^470

 Three [[5.
-Mechanics/Bestiary/Undead/Phantom Warrior (COS).md|") (see appendix D"]] haunt this room.
+Mechanics/Bestiary/Undead/Phantom Warrior (COS).md\|phantom warriors]] (see appendix D) haunt this room.
 They manifest only when the characters enter the room or trigger the magic trap in area Q25.
 They fight until destroyed.

 #### Treasure

 Buried under the wreckage is a small wooden coffer containing four [[5.
-Mechanics/Items/Potion Of Invulnerability.md|potions of invulnerability]].
+Mechanics/Items/Potion Of Invulnerability.md\|potions of invulnerability]].
 A search of the room yields this lost cache.

 ### Q29.
 Northwest Guest Room